SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     }
     ```

-2. Enhance the service model of the service *PoetrySlamManager* by an association to the remote purchase order in SAP Business One:
+2. Enhance the service model of the service *PoetrySlamManager* with an association to the remote purchase order in SAP Business One:
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled